qgis/QGIS-Documentation/source/docs/gentle_gis_introduction/vector_attribute_data.rst

 | 9               | Class 3          |
 +-----------------+------------------+

-Table Graduaded: Graduated colour breaks up the attribute value ranges into the number of classes you select.
+Table Graduated: Graduated colour breaks up the attribute value ranges into the number of classes you select.
 Each class is represented by a different colour.

 Continuous Colour Symbols